rax-maas/ceres/DESIGN.md

 CK | ts | timestamp of ingested metric
 &nbsp; | value | Metric value as double

 To be a bit more explicit, all these tables are updated/inserted on ingest.
-The "metric_names" table is only read by the "metricNames" metadata query; the "tag_keys" by the "tagKeys" metadata query and the "tag_values" by the "tagValues" metadata query.
+The "metric_names" table is during metadata queries for tenants and metric names.
+Metadata queries for tag keys and values given tenant and metric name are resolved by the "series_sets" table.
 The "series_set" and "data_raw" tables are used in combination by data queries and "data_raw" is also used during downsampling.

-Since the process of downsampling will derive new metrics, the existence of those is tracked by adding into the `aggregators` set.
-The query API can be updated to take into account the metric name and aggregation to decide what downsampled data, if any, can be used.

 ### Series-Set